After the Storm

-I woke up this morning with the exact same feeling I had last week just before the storm.
-When intense events and feelings inhabit your body they are recorded by the fascia until they are released…
+I woke up this morning with the same exact feeling I had last week just before the storm.
+When intense feelings and incidents inhabit your body they are recorded by the fascia until they are released…

-…I remember walking to the Golden Farm wondering if I should buy a couple of extra gallons of water, more food, some batteries…do I even have a flashlight?
-Should I fill up the bathtub, does it hold water and if it does do I have to clean it first?
+…I remember walking to Golden Farm wondering if I should buy more provisions such as a couple of extra gallons of water, extra food, some batteries…do I even have a flashlight?
+Should I fill up the bathtub, does it hold water and if it does, do I have to clean it first like boiling it?

-When I learned the storm was 900 miles wide and coming straight for us I got even more nervous with a sick feeling in the pit of my stomach.
-Of course, my mom had already called from Ohio all worried so I had to calm down before I could call her back not to make her even more nervous.
-On Facebook my son said that Zone A was ordered to evacuate…”What zone are we in?”
-I said.
-He replied, “We’re in a no zone”.
-Sounds like the Twilight Zone to me.
+When I learned the storm was 900 miles wide and headed straight towards us I became even more nervous with When I learned the storm was 900 miles wide and headed straight towards us I became even more nervous with a sick feeling in the pit of my stomach.
+Of course, my mom had already checked up on us from Ohio, so worried that I had to calm my own self down before I called her back so as not to add to her nervousness.
+On Facebook, my son said that Zone A was ordered to evacuate completely…”What zone are we in?”
+I inquired.
+He replied, “We’re in a No Zone”.
+Sounded like the Twilight Zone to me.

-Then the waiting began…sitting on the couch in front of the TV listening to reporters hashing and rehashing how serious this storm was going to be as Zone A was evacuated.
+Then the anxious waiting commenced…worriedly sitting on the couch in front of the TV, listening to reporters hashing and rehashing about how serious and potent and dangerous and damaging this storm was going to be, as Zone A was evacuated.

-Our neighbor invited us over for a delicious home made soup that provided an immediate comfort for our ailing bellies.
-Inside it was dim and quiet.
-From the other room came the din of the reporter’s constant commentary of the approaching peak of the storm.
-Outside the wind was howling through the trees that were swaying wildly back and forth…a sudden crash from the back of the house.
-We all jumped as our host ran to check it out…as we said goodnight, I rushed back home to call my mother to let her know I was safe.
+One gracious neighbor benevolently invited us over for a delicious homecooked soup that provided immediate One gracious neighbor benevolently invited us over for a delicious home cooked soup that provided immediate comfort soothing to our aching bellies.
+It was dim inside and very quiet.
+From another room came the din of a reporter’s constant commentary on the impending peak of the storm.
+The wind outside was howling through the trees that were swaying back and forth wildly…a sudden crash from the back of the house.
+We all jumped as our host ran to check it out…As we wished everyone goodnight and once again thanked them for the delicious soup and hospitality, I rushed back home to call my mom and let her know we were safe.

-The wind was picking up and the water was rising.
-We watched a little more storm coverage then decided to turn in.
-I asked Aracelli if she knew the story of the Wizard of OZ, “Not really”, she said.
-So I gave her the short version as we fell asleep…
+The wind was picking up momentum and the water was dangerously rising.
+We watched a little more coverage on the storm before deciding to turn in.
+I asked Aracelli if she knew the story of the Wizard of Oz and, to my surprise, she replied “Not really”.
+So I gave her a condensed version of it as we fell asleep…

-As if the storm had blown away all our thoughts of comfort, security, complacency and worries about this and that, the things that hold us back from really living in the moment, the anxiety was now replaced by a feeling of excitement and new possibilities.
-I now have a feeling of grabbing each moment like it is my last.
-Where is the security or comfort that things are just going to go along smoothly, like we imagine, anyway?
+As if the storm had eradicated all our thoughts of comfort, security, complacency, and worries about this, that and the other…, the things that hold us back from really living in the moment, all our anxiety had now been replaced by a feeling of excitement and new possibilities.
+I now live with the feeling of wanting to grab each moment as if it were my last.
+Where is the security or comfort of confidently knowing that things are going to go just smoothly, as we imagine anyway?